-If you are a new learner who needs to complete human research training for the first time or have previously completed HETHR training and now need to complete refresher training, please visit CITI.
+If you are a new learner who needs to complete human research training for the first time please visit CITI.

 For individuals who have an existing CITI account

 If you have previously completed CITI through your affiliation with another Institution, you may continue to log in under this account information and complete CITI to satisfy Harvard’s human research training requirements.
 You will not be required to complete Harvard’s CITI curriculum.
-Of note, unless you update your CITI profile to designate Harvard [Harvard Medical School and Harvard School of Dental Medicine; Harvard School of Public Health, or Harvard University (Cambridge/Allston campus)] as one of your affiliated institutions, you will need to provide the IRB with a hard copy CITI training certificate.
+Of note, unless you update your CITI profile to designate Harvard [Harvard Medical School and Harvard School of Dental Medicine; Harvard T.H.
+Chan School of Public Health, or Harvard University (Cambridge/Allston campus)] as one of your affiliated institutions, you will need to provide the IRB with an electronic copy of your current CITI training certificate.